-Bend light and colour with prism photography.
+Bend light and color with prism photography.

-See how you can enliven portraits, landscapes and wedding photography with a glass prism and a bit of rainbow light.
+See how you can enliven portraits, landscapes, and wedding photography with a glass prism and a bit of rainbow light.

 Rainbow light beaming onto someone's hand